 Frequently, judges will not circle "P" and "D" after the attorney and witness names, and/or use character names in the witness section.
 Neither error is cause to send a ballot back to the judge.
-The AMTA Representatives may direct the ballot checker to ask the student runners to help complete this information at the tab room door.
+The AMTA Representatives may direct the ballot checker to ask the student runners to help complete this information at the Tab Room door.
 When doing so, the ballot checker should randomize the order of the names so as to not indicate the order of the rankings to the students.
 Alternatively, the AMTA Representatives may simply wish to refer to the white comment ballots at a later time to correct or supplement this information.

-The ballot checker should also assist the Representatives with tracking which trials have returned ballots to the tab room.
-As the All-Loss Time approaches, a Representative or designee must go to the trial rooms of those trials where an intervention has been properly requested, pursuant to Rule 4.33(5)(b).
+The ballot checker should also assist the AMTA Representatives with tracking which trials have returned ballots to the Tab Room.
+As the All-Loss Time approaches, an AMTA Representative or designee must go to the trial rooms of those trials where an intervention has been properly requested, pursuant to Rule 5.5(5)(b).
 Returning a timely submitted ballot to a judge after submission does not trigger any All-Loss penalty.
-The Representatives should carefully read Rule 4.33 for the procedures involved with the All-Loss Rule.
+The AMTA Representatives should carefully read Rule 5.5 for the procedures involved with the All-Loss Rule.